elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * Issues:
   * The assembly instructions did not contain a unified repository of wiring information.
 This data has now been compiled into two data sets,
     * a diagram of the terminals on the panel including wire terminations;
-    * a list of the cables, wires and signals propagating through the system.
+    * a list of the cables, wires, and signals propagating through the system.
   * More wiring information can be found in other steps.
 Those steps are
     * [Part 1 Step 20](#part-1---step-20-installing-the-bltouch-bed-leveling-sensor);
     * [Part 1 Step 22](#part-1--step-22-assembling-the-lcd-screen);